Kubernetes Cluster Monitoring Tools

 To install, use Homebrew:

-This will install Headlamp in your Applications folder.
+Headlamp should be installed in your Applications folder.
 When you launch the application, your running kubernetes cluster should be detected, which you can select to see your deployed namespaces and pods with no additional configuration needed.

 Other Options